 In the House of Representatives the following affecting subject was brought forward.
-We copy from the condensed re- Mr. Oliver, of New York, from the Committee on Invalid Pensions, reported a bill for the relief of Mary E. Tillman; which was read twice. port of the Washington Union.
+We copy from the condensed report of the Washington Union.

+Mr. Oliver, of New York, from the Com-mittee on Invalid Pensions, reported a bill for the relief of Mary E. Tillman; which was read twice.

-formed to aid the management of jt, under which are State Committees, (associations again under these,) for the performance of local duties arising from the collection of moneys, &c.
-These three (3) departments have no doubt led to the impression, in some places, that there were three independent tion was made upon South Carolina for services in the Mexican war, she gave to her country every member of her family capable of bearing arms, her husband and three sons.
+Mr. Brooks, of South Carolina, asked the attention of the House to a few remarks which he wished to make in behalf of the bill.
+The bill was the unanimous report of the committee to which was re-ferred the petition of Mrs. Tillman, a wid-ow lady of his district.
+When a requisi-tion was made upon South Carolina for services in the Mexican war, she gave to her country every member of her family capable of bearing arms, her husband and three sons.
 All went, but not one returned to dry a mother's tears, and gladden a mother's heart with the gallantry of her soldier boys.
-The bones of one now lie at Saltillo, another fell at Jalapa, another lay buried at the castle walls of Perote, and the last found the close of his earthly career last found the close of his earthly career and the goal of his ambition at the capital of Mexico.
+The bones of one now lie at Saltillo, another fell at Jalapa, another lay buried at the castle walls of Perote, and the last found the close of his earthly career and the goal of his ambition at the capital of Mexico.
 By a strange fatality, the only remaining son, a boy too young to provide for the support of the family in the absence of his father and elder brothers, by an accidental fall from his horse injured his spine, and was now a paralytic for life.
-This lady was thus left in the decline of her age with a helpless child and a little daughter, entirely dependent upon her grantions for tirely dependent upon her exertions for their and her own support, and the bill proposed to give her a pension of \$8 month.
+This lady was thus left in the decline of her age with a helpless child and a little daughter, entirely dependent upon her exertions for their and her own support, and the bill proposed to give her a pension of \$8 month.

 This was a narrative of her petition, and on it she based the hope that her country would remember her sacrifices and reward her services.
-By the laws of society a pa-rent was entitled to the services of a child while a minor, and they who were the representatives of the country, and had been benefitted by the services of the husband and sons of this lady, ought not to forget what was due to her.
+By the laws of society a parent was entitled to the services of a child while a minor, and they who were the representatives of the country, and had be benefitted by the services of the husband and sons of this lady, ought not to forget what was due to her.

 It was his misfortune to be a witness of the facts he had stated.
-One of her sons enlisted in the Alabama regiment, and the remaining sons were mustered into the service of the United States in a company under his own command, and it was but the pure reflection of the friendship which that father and those boys bore to him that constrained him to do for their mother what she would not do for herself.
+One of her sons enlisted in the Alabama regiment, and the remain-ing sons were mustered into the service of the United States in a company under his own command, and it was but the pure reflection of the friendship which that father and those boys bore to him that constrained him to do for their mother what she would not do for herself.
 She appealed not to their charity, but to their magnanimity; and he appealed to both.
-He asked them to put bread in the mouth of the widow and the fatherless.
-She appeared before them with the confidence and the dignity of the mother of this modern Gracchi, and demanded that her name should be recorded on the statutes of her country; and he appealed to the generosity and the noble instincts of the members to come forward iff her nid: Mr. Mace, of Indiana, moved to amend the bill by striking out \$8 and in Mr. Giddings, of Ohio, took occasion to condemn the Mexican war generally; although his feelings would not allow him to oppose the bill.
-The question was taken, and the amendment was agreed to.
+He ask-ed them to put bread in the mouth of the widow and the fatherless.
+She appeared before them with the confidence and the dignity of the mother of this modern Gracchi, and demanded that her name should be recorded on the statutes of her country; and he appealed to the generosity and the noble instincts of the members to come forward iff her aid:

+Mr. Mace, of Indiana, moved to amend the bill by striking out \$8 and inserting ment was agreed to.
 The bill as amended was the read a third time and passed.